uacsc343spring2020/assignments/PM7.md

 implement this change, but acknowledge its priority for the next cycle.

 #### Prototype Demonstration (10 pts)

+**We may run out of large file space on Github.
+In that case, it's okay to host the video on YouTube or link it to Google Drive or elsewhere.
+Just be sure the video is accessible from email.arizona.edu and cs.arizona.edu accounts.**

 Under the header "Prototype Demonstration", embed a movie showing the prototype through three different scenarios.
 For example, one can show the